pyjarrett/programming-with-ada/source/comparison.rst

     tagged type
         A type with an associated "tag", which specifies its type and allows for dynamic dispatch.

-    indefinite type
-        A type for which you cannot declare an object without supply bounds a constraint or an initial value.

     subprogram
         Any function or procedure.